tylersund72/e-commerce/README.md

 Sync Sequelize to the Database on Server Start
 Create the code needed in server.js to sync the Sequelize models to the MySQL database on server start.

+Thank you for the submission Tyler, it appears that you are still working on this as you have moved the original develop files/folders from there and still are needing to put in the route code.
+If you need help with this make sure to reach out to your tutor, instructional staff, and/or the BCS learning assistants.
+Also once you have coded in the missing pieces, make sure to remember the walkthrough video.
+It is best to refer back to the README with the exact requirements as there are a few of them to ensure that you showcase each piece.
+Keep at it and don't give up, you can do this!!--Central Grader Shelby

+Unhandled rejection SequelizeAccessDeniedError: Access denied for user '"root";'@'localhost' (using password: YES)